josephjallen/todo/README.md

 # README
-This project is a basic todo application as outlined in the file 'Golang Course.md'; the solution satisfies the requirements outlined in points 1) through to 5).
+This project is a basic todo application as outlined in the file [GolangCourse.md](GolangCourse.md); the solution satisfies the requirements outlined in points 1) through to 5).

 ## Basic Structure